aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 Search and compare options are extended:

 - The functionality of the *FindReplaceOptions* class becomes more flexible to serve your needs.
 It is now possible to ignore text inside revisions and fields.
 You can also enable the use of substitutions in the replacement pattern via the [UseSubstitutions](https://apireference.aspose.com/words/net/aspose.words.replacing/findreplaceoptions/properties/usesubstitutions) property – this makes easy to use part or whole match when replacing.
 - The [Granularity](https://apireference.aspose.com/words/net/aspose.words.comparing/granularity) option, allowing the customer to specify comparison granularity, has been added.
-This feature allows you to specify the exact granularity of changes to track when comparing two documents.
+This feature enables you to specify the exact granularity of changes to track when comparing two documents.

 ### Other